 All students, no matter what the circumstances, should make every effort to avoid fighting.
 Instead, students should seek help from the professional staff of the school, including the SAP Team.
-Law enforcement will be notified when fights occur.
-Students involved in fights will be suspended from school and school-related activities and may face further disciplinary action including placement in an alternative setting or expulsion.
+Students involved in fights will be suspended from school and school-related activities and may face further disciplinary action including citations, placement in an alternative setting and expulsion.